What is Clicker Training For Dogs?

 The clicker creates a connection between a human trainer and an animal trainee.

-First, a trainer teaches the dog that every time it hears the clicking sound, it gets a treat.
-Once the dog understands that clicks are always followed by treats, the click becomes a welcome sound.
+First, the trainer teaches the dog that every time it hears the clicking sound, it gets a treat.
+Once the dog understands that clicks are always followed by treats, the click becomes a sound with a positive association.

 Once your dog seems to understand the connection between the click and the treat, you’re ready to get started.
-Keep these guidelines from the ASPCA in mind to ensure your clicker training success:
+Keep these guidelines in mind to ensure your clicker training success: